 From the southern end of the parking area, follow the blue blazes of the MacEvoy Trail.
 The trail passes stone ruins, turns right onto a rocky woods road, and heads uphill to Ramapo Lake.
 For much of the way, it parallels a brook with several cascades (particularly attractive after heavy rains).
 About half a mile from the start, the white-blazed Todd Trail begins to the right, and the MacEvoy Trail crosses a tributary stream.
-Continue along the blue-blazed trail.
+Continue along the blue-blazed trail, which climbs more gradually.

 Soon, the yellow-blazed Hoeferlin Trail joins from the right.
 A short distance beyond, the lake comes into view, and the trail turns left and descends to reach a paved estate road.
 Turn left and follow the road downhill to the dam.
 Here, the blue blazes turn right, but you should proceed ahead across the dam, continuing to follow the yellow-blazed Hoeferlin Trail.

 The red trail continues at about the same elevation, with several short but steep ups and downs, for two-thirds of a mile.
-Then, after a short climb, you’ll reach a junction with the yellow-blazed Hoeferlin Trail amidst pine trees.
+Then, after passing cliffs on the right and climbing a little, you’ll reach a junction with the yellow-blazed Hoeferlin Trail.
 Turn left at this junction and follow the yellow trail.
 Just ahead is a large rock expanse, with views to the west through the pines.
 The Wyanokies are on the horizon.

 The Hoeferlin Trail now begins a steady descent, steep in places.
 On the way down, it passes a south-facing viewpoint over Pompton Lake.
-After a short climb, the trail reaches a panoramic viewpoint from a large open rock, with High Mountain visible to the south beyond I-287, and two industrial buildings below on the left.
+After a short climb, the trail reaches a panoramic viewpoint from a large open rock, with High Mountain visible to the south beyond I-287.

 The trail now descends to cross a stream, then climbs to a junction with an old paved estate road.
 It turns right and follows the road, which soon becomes surfaced with gravel.
 In about 500 feet, the yellow blazes turn left, leaving the road, and reenter the woods on a footpath.
 Soon after passing a huge glacial erratic, the trail begins a steady descent, first steeply, then more gradually.